XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

 -   *Commission:*

    > -   Commission = 0: the price returned is a net price.
-   > -   Commission = -1: the provider has not supplied the sale price
+   > -   Commission = -1: the supplier has not supplied the sale price
    >     nor the commission.
 This information is obtained by signing a
-   >     contract with the provider.
+   >     contract with the supplier.
    > -   Commission is greater than 0: X = % of the commission that is
    >     applied to the amount